CarlFlo/DiscordBotTemplate/README.md

 You're able to build and run the bot with the included `makefile`.

-It is also possible to build or run it yourself with the `go run main.go` and `go build main.go` command.
+It is also possible to build or run it yourself with the `go run main.go` and `go build main.go` command, respectively.

 ## Todo